MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/provision-trial-solutions.md

 # Set up trial solutions for [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)]

-This article provides a step-by-step guide to get up and running with a [trial solution for Social Engagement](https://experience.dynamics.com/trials/).
+This article provides a step-by-step guide to get up and running with a [trial solution for Market Insights](https://experience.dynamics.com/trials/).

-- If you already have an Office 365 tenant where you have admin permissions, review [Add a Social Engagement trial to an existing Office 365 tenant](#add-a-social-engagement-trial-to-an-existing-office-365-tenant).
+- If you already have an Office 365 tenant where you have admin permissions, review [Add a Market Insights trial to an existing Office 365 tenant](#add-a-social-engagement-trial-to-an-existing-office-365-tenant).

-- To create a new Office 365 tenant for your trial, review [Create a new Office 365 tenant for the Social Engagement trial](#create-a-new-office-365-tenant-for-the-social-engagement-trial).
+- To create a new Office 365 tenant for your trial, review [Create a new Office 365 tenant for the Market Insights trial](#create-a-new-office-365-tenant-for-the-social-engagement-trial).

 ## Add a [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] trial to an existing Office 365 tenant